 The University’s website contains this vital information and we urge all Students, Faculty, Staff and Visitors to review this information.
-The report is also included in the Department of Safety and Security’s 2016-17 Eagle Eye Security Guide.
 This information is also located in various other areas on the Carson-Newman website for example under the Department of Public Safety and under the about C-N tab in the Consumer Information link.
-The report also includes the crime data for 2013, 2014 and 2015 as mandated by law.
-Also included is the Department of Education’s 2015 on-campus residential facilities as well as the annual fire safety report depicting that there were no fires in Campus Housing at the University during that time.
+The report also includes the crime data for 2015, 2016 and 2017 as mandated by law.
+Furthermore included is the Department of Education’s 2017 on-campus residential facilities as well as the annual fire safety report depicting that there were no fires in Campus Housing at the University during that time.

-Other information contained on the web site as to pertaining to/regarding the security programs, include information on student drug and alcohol policy, drug and alcohol abuse prevention programs, health effects of drugs and alcohol, missing student policy, emergency protocol, etc., which may also be reviewed in the security guide or student handbook.
+Other information contained on the Carson-Newman web site & student handbook provides information pertaining to/regarding the security programs, include information on student drug and alcohol policy, drug and alcohol abuse prevention programs, health effects of drugs and alcohol, missing student policy, emergency protocol, etc., which may also be reviewed in student handbook.